Kim Duk

-Masanori Toguchi (戸口 正徳, Toguchi Masanori), also known by his Korean name and ring name Kim Duk (キム・ドク), is a retired Zainichi Korean professional wrestler.
+Masanori Toguchi (戸口 正徳, Toguchi Masanori), born Pyo Jeong-deok (February 7, 1948), is a retired Zainichi Korean professional wrestler best known by his ring name Kim Duk (キム・ドク, Kimu Doku).
 He was also known by the name Tiger Chung Lee in the World Wrestling Federation.

 Early life

 Masanori Toguchi was a basketball player and jūdōka during his high school days.
 After graduation, he joined the Japan Pro Wrestling Alliance dojo with the recommendation from Kintarō Ōki.
 Since Seiji Sakaguchi, another jūdōka, joined the JWA during the same time, it caused a conflict between the jūdō and puroresu industries.
 Toguchi was sent to South Korea for half a year with "special training" as an excuse until the issue died out.

 Professional wrestling career

-1960s–1970s
+1968–1981

 Masanori Toguchi debuted for Japan Pro Wrestling Alliance on August 30, 1968, against future NJPW referee Katsuhisa Shibata.
 During his rookie year, he was also trained by Karl Gotch.
 In his days in JWA, he was Ōki's student.
 When JWA folded in 1972, Toguchi went to the United States, where he developed himself as a heel under his Korean real name, Kim Duk.
 He spent the next four years roaming around NWA territories and in the American Wrestling Association.
 In 1976, he returned to Japan for All Japan Pro Wrestling, while wrestling for the NWA's Mid-Atlantic territory in the States.
 He was managed by Boris Malenko in the Mid-Atlantic area, often teaming with another Malenko protege, The Masked Superstar.
 During his Mid-Atlantic run, Duk had a short-lived feud with then-reigning Mid-Atlantic Heavyweight Champion Wahoo McDaniel.
 In AJPW, he had a heated rivalry with Jumbo Tsuruta.
 In 1979, he would defect to International Wrestling Enterprise, before defecting to New Japan Pro-Wrestling in 1981.